-We are against animal rights but for animal welfare (which is at times confused with animal rights).
+We are against animal rights but entirely supportive of animal welfare (which is at times confused with animal rights).

 Dear Sir or Madam,

 I am shocked how you talk about the "peanuts" that may result from breeding.
 You write in a nonchalant way that "there is nothing wrong" with crossing rabbits that might produce "peanuts" and that some breeders just kill them or let them "expire."